Clinical Skills Development

 All staff in NHSScotland have a role in preventing Healthcare Associated Infection (HAI) and this should be covered in your orientation and induction.
 However, there may be areas that you need to know more about for your specific role, or may have learned about previously that you want to review or keep up to date with.

 The NES HAI online short courses webpage contains links to courses on specific aspects of HAI.
 Identify and record courses that will help you meet your learning needs.
 Record them and include them in your discussion with your mentor/KSF reviewer and your PDP.
-Agree which you should complete and a timeframe for doing this.
+Agree which you should complete and set up a timeframe for doing this.

 The following websites will give you general information to ensure you are keeping up to date with safe practice and HAI: